Stackclash/5e-vault/5. Mechanics/Items/Cloak Of Magic Immunity Hhhvi.md

 - **Properties**: Crafted by

 This item has 10 charges.
 When you are subjected to a spell of 6th level or lower that you are aware of, you may spend your reaction to spend a number of charges equal to the level of that spell.
-If you do, you become immune to that spell's effects, including any lasting effects of the spell such as the fire created by the wall of fire spell.
+If you do, you become immune to that spell's effects, including any lasting effects of the spell such as the fire created by the [[5.
+Mechanics/Spells/Wall Of Fire.md\|wall of fire]] spell.
 This item regains all spent charges daily at dawn.

 *Source: Hamund's Harvesting Handbook: Volume I p.
 122*